rafid29mehda/ECG-Knowledge-Distillation/CodeExp.md

 **Explanation**:
 - `save`: Saves the teacher and student models as `.h5` files for reuse.
 - The classification report is saved as `classification_report.txt` to document the evaluation results.
 - The `README.md` file provides a professional overview of the project, including the dataset, methodology, results, and instructions for running it.
-Replace `[Your Name]` with your actual name.
+Replace `[the Name]` with the actual name.
-- `files.download`: Downloads the files to your computer for uploading to GitHub.
+- `files.download`: Downloads the files to the computer for uploading to GitHub.
 - **What to expect**: Four files (`teacher_model.h5`, `student_model.h5`, `classification_report.txt`, `README.md`) will download automatically.
 - **What to do**:
   1. Run this cell after Step 8.
-  2. Download the files to your computer.
+  2. Download the files to the computer.
   3. Create a GitHub repository named `ECG-Knowledge-Distillation`.
   4. Create folders: `notebooks/` and `src/`.
-  5. Export your Colab notebook as `ecg_kd_notebook.ipynb` (File > Download > .ipynb) and upload it to `notebooks/`.
+  5. Export the Colab notebook as `ecg_kd_notebook.ipynb` (File > Download > .ipynb) and upload it to `notebooks/`.
   6. Split the code from Steps 1–8 into separate `.py` files (e.g., `setup.py`, `load_data.py`, etc.) and upload them to `src/`.
   7. Upload `teacher_model.h5`, `student_model.h5`, `classification_report.txt`, and `README.md` to the root of the repository.
   8. Use Git commands or the GitHub website to push the files: